carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/cppcoreguidelines-init-variables.rst

 ================================

 Checks whether there are local variables that are declared without an initial value.
-These may lead to unexpected behaviour if there is a code path that reads the variable before assigning to it.
+These may lead to unexpected behavior if there is a code path that reads the variable before assigning to it.

 Only integers, booleans, floats, doubles and pointers are checked.
 The fix